Welcome to today's edition of the Rush 24-7 podcast.

 I want them fighting after the convention.

-I want them fighting after the con after the election.
+I want them fighting after the election.

 I want them fighting constantly.